iankamar/iankamar/README.md

 <h1 align="center">Hi 👋, I'm Ian Kamar</h1>

 <p align="left">
   A Full-stack Software Engineer with a background in finance, I specialize in both front-end and back-end development.
-My technical skills encompass JavaScript, TypeScript, React, Node.js, and database management with MongoDB and PostgreSQL.
+My technical skills encompass JavaScript, TypeScript, React, Node.js, and database management with MongoDB, PostgreSQL, and MySQL.
 I am adept at deploying and maintaining systems, optimizing performance, and troubleshooting issues to ensure smooth and efficient operations.
 </p>

 <p align="left">